What is Outpatient Drug Detox? Finding the Right Programs and Centers

 Should a recovering addict detox outpatient or inpatient?
 What are the advantages and disadvantages of outpatient detoxification programs?

 Treatment at an outpatient detox center means the person can continue to live with their family and benefit from greater social support compared to people undergoing residential drug or alcohol detoxification.
 It also means patients can fulfill their work and family responsibilities, such as caring for young children or continuing to hold down a job.
-Following detoxification, recovering addicts may be able to attend a long-term drug rehab program in an outpatient setting at the same treatment facility to complete both phases of treatment.
+Following detoxification, recovering addicts may be able to attend a long-term drug rehab program in an outpatient setting at the same treatment facility to complete both phases of treatment and combine it with various natural detox programs.

 In addition, non-residential detox programs have less strict policies about computer and cell phone use and may even permit someone to accompany the patient.
 Outpatient detox allows recovering addicts to maintain their privacy because they can keep up with their daily life without necessarily disclosing the detoxification to friends, family, and employers.